OpenNetworkInsight/open-network-insight/README.md

 Help us improve ONI!

-ONI is Apache 2.0 licensed and accepts contribuitions via GitHub pull requests.
+ONI is Apache 2.0 licensed and accepts contributions via GitHub pull requests.
 Please follow the next steps and join our comunity.

 ### **Contribuiting to ONI code**